marigold-dev/training-nft-3/README.md

 - Enter a quantity
 - Enter a price offer
 - Click on `SELL` button
-- Wait a bit for the confirmation, then it refreshes and you have an offer attached to your NFT
+- Wait a bit for the confirmation, then once automatically refreshed you have an offer attached to your NFT

 ![offer.png](./doc/offer.png)

 For buying,

-- Disconnect from your user and connect with another account (who has enough XTZ to buy at least 1 bottle)
+- Disconnect from your user and connect with another account _(who has enough XTZ to buy at least 1 bottle)_
-- The logged buyer can see that alice is selling some bottles from the unique collection
+- The buyer will see that alice is selling some bottles from the unique collection
 - Buy some bottles while clicking on `BUY` button
-- Wait for the confirmation, then the offer is updated on the market (depending how many bottle you bought)
+- Wait for the confirmation, then the offer is updated on the market _(depending how many bottle you bought)_
 - Click on `bottle offers` sub menu
 - You are now the owner of some bottles, you can resell a part of it at your own price, etc ...